Women in architecture

-Women in architecture have been documented for many centuries, as professional (or amateur) practitioners, educators and clients.
+Women in architecture have been documented for many centuries, as professional, non-licensed, (or amateur) practitioners, educators and clients.
 Since architecture became organized as a profession in 1857, the number of women in architecture has been low.

 At the end of the 19th century, starting in Finland, certain schools of architecture in Europe began to admit women to their programmes of study.

-In 1980 M. Rosaria Piomelli, born in Italy, became the first woman to hold a deanship of any school of architecture in the United States, as Dean of the City College of New York School of Architecture.
-In recent years, women have begun to achieve wider recognition within the profession, however, the percentage receiving awards for their work remains low.
+In 1980 M. Rosaria Piomelli, born in Italy, became the first woman to hold a deanship of a school of architecture in the United States, as Dean of the City College of New York School of Architecture.
+As of the 21st century, women have begun to achieve wider recognition within the profession, however, the percentage receiving awards for their work remains low.
 As of 2023, 11.5% of Pritzker Prize Laureates have been female.

 Early examples

 Two European women stand out as early examples of women playing an important part in architecture, designing or defining the development of buildings under construction.
 In France, Katherine Briçonnet (c.
 1494-1526) was influential in designing the Château de Chenonceau in the Loire Valley, supervising the construction work between 1513 and 1521 and taking important architectural decisions while her husband was away fighting in the Italian wars.
 In Italy, Plautilla Bricci (1616-1690) worked with her brother, Basilio, and alone on chapels and palaces near Rome.

 In Britain, there is evidence that Lady Elizabeth Wilbraham (1632-1705) studied the work of the Dutch architect Pieter Post as well as that of Palladio in Veneto, Italy, and the Stadtresidenz at Landshut, Germany.
 She has been put forward as the architect of Wotton House in Buckinghamshire and of many other buildings.
 It has also been suggested that she tutored Sir Christopher Wren.
 Wilbraham had to use male architects to supervise the construction work.
 There is now much research including that by John Millar to show she may have designed up to 400 buildings including 18 London churches previously attributed to her pupil Sir Christopher Wren.

 Towards the end of the 18th century, another Englishwoman, Mary Townley (1753-1839), tutored by the artist Sir Joshua Reynolds, designed several buildings in Ramsgate in south-eastern England including Townley House which is considered to be an architectural gem.
 Sara Losh (1785-1853) was an English woman and landowner of Wreay.
 She has been described as a lost Romantic genius, antiquarian, architect and visionary.
 Her main work is St Mary's Church (Wreay), Cumbria, but she also constructed various associated buildings and monuments.